 A judgment creditor has options as to when and how to file a fraudulent conveyance action.
 A creditor may file a complaint in the same court and case where it obtained its underlying money judgement.
 A creditor may also file a separate lawsuit to undo a fraudulent conveyance.
 The separate lawsuit may be filed in federal court even though the underlying judgment was obtained through a state court proceeding.

-A fraudulent transfer or conversion within two years of bankruptcy could cause you to lose your bankruptcy discharge.
+A fraudulent transfer or conversion within two years of bankruptcy could cause the debtor to lose his bankruptcy discharge.

-Statute of Limitations
+Florida Fraudulent Transfer Statute of Limitations

+The statute of limitations refers to the time limits for filing lawsuits.
 The statute of limitations for a fraudulent conveyance in Florida is four years.
-The statute of limitations refers to the time limits for filing lawsuits.
-A creditor must initiate a fraudulent transfer or fraudulent conversion complaint within four years from the date of the transfer, or if later, one year from the date the creditor discovered, or reasonably could have discovered, the conveyance.
+A creditor must initiate a fraudulent transfer or fraudulent conversion complaint within four years from the date of the transfer, or one year from the date the creditor discovered, or reasonably could have discovered, the conveyance.

 What to Do Next

 We help people go through their assets and income and determine what is at risk of collection from a judgment creditor.
 We then develop a plan to protect any exposed assets from collection.
 If you’re interested in protecting your assets from monetary judgment creditors, contact us or schedule an appointment online.